Welcome to Wherever You Are: Background

 Following the release of their seventh studio album, X, INXS staged a worldwide concert tour titled the X-Factor Tour.
 The ten-month tour began in October 1990 and consisted of four legs with a total of 121 shows.
-The 1990-91 tour proved successful, attracting 1.2 million fans across four continents.
+The 1990–91 tour proved successful, attracting 1.2 million fans across four continents.
 To coincide with the successful tour, INXS released their first live album, Live Baby Live, a few months after the tour had finished.
 Live Baby Live features 15 live tracks taken from various shows during the band's Summer XS leg of the tour.
-Although the album was commercially successful, peaking in the top 10 on both the Australian and UK album charts, as well as earning platinum status in the United States, some critics criticized the album for sounding too studio-like.
+Although the album was commercially successful, peaking in the top 10 on both the Australian and UK Albums Chart, as well as earning platinum status in the United States, some critics criticised the album for sounding too studio-like.

 The members of INXS began preparations for their eighth studio album towards the end of the X tour.
-Songwriter and multi-instrumentalist Andrew Farriss had already written a number of songs while the band was on the road, including Shining Star, which was quickly recorded and added to the Live Baby Live album as a bonus studio track.
+Songwriter and multi-instrumentalist Andrew Farriss had already written a number of songs while the band was on the road, including "Shining Star", which was quickly recorded and added to the Live Baby Live album as a bonus studio track.
 Once the band got back to Australia, the song-writing duo of Farriss and vocalist Michael Hutchence paired up to begin writing new material.
-Rehearsals for Welcome to Wherever You Are soon took place at the Sydney Opera House in Sydney, NSW, Australia.
+Rehearsals for Welcome to Wherever You Are soon took place at the Sydney Opera House in Sydney.